-The Microsoft Accessibility team run a wide range of initiatives, including a global network of accessibility centres, an online accessibility tutorial programme for Windows, Office and Office 365, which includes Office 365 for education.
+The Microsoft Accessibility team run a wide range of initiatives, including a global network of Accessibility centres, an online Accessbility tutorial programme for Windows, Office and Office 365, which includes Office 365 for education.
 They also publish a comprehensive range of general guides for specific types of impairments:

 - Vision Impairments